slatedb/slatedb/rfcs/0004-transaction.md

 (2) is the approach that RocksDB takes, it does not built in SSI support, but it provides a `GetForUpdate()` method to lock the key before the write operation.

 This is one of the key design decisions that we need to make in this RFC.
-Let's evaluate what we need to do for each approach in the later part of this RFC.
+We can evaluate what we need to do for each approach in the later part of this RFC.

+In my understanding, the pros of the RocksDB approach is mostly easy to implement, just regard the read operations as write operations.
+And in most of the time, users can make the decision by themselves about when to use `GetForUpdate()`.
+However, it may produce massive writes on read intensive workloads when you hope to keep the read & write operations consistent, and some researches show that manual `GetForUpdate()` often introduces unexpected hard to diagnosis bugs.

 ### Prequsites